Spring 2020 Office Hours (Kassar 114): Mondays 2pm-5pm, Fridays 1pm-2pm, Tuesdays and Wednesdays by advance appointment

 Hello!
 I'm Daniel (Dan) Katz.
 I grew up outside Philadelphia, studied mathematics and theater at MIT and then more mathematics at Brown, spent a few years in North Carolina, and now I'm back in Providence.
 My preferred pronouns are he/him/his.

-As of Fall 2012, I have been appointed as a Lecturer in Mathematics, a newly established position at Brown, and in 2018 I was promoted to Senior Lecturer.
+In Fall 2012, I was appointed as a Lecturer in Mathematics, a newly established position at Brown, and in 2018 I was promoted to Senior Lecturer.
 My responsibilities include teaching calculus, overseeing Brown's calculus program, undergraduate curriculum development, and teacher training.

 I am also the department's Placement Advisor, which means I give students advice about which courses they should take within the calculus-linear algebra sequence.
 (Though before talking to me, students may wish to utilize the online tools posted here.)
 Students seeking advice about 1000-level courses and above should contact the Concentration Advisor, a position currently shared by Professors Jeffrey Hoffstein, Benoit Pausader, and Richard Schwartz.

 For more information on my background and what I do, you can view my Curriculum Vitae, or you can click the links above.

 (PS - Yes, I was on Jeopardy! in 2010.
 No, I did not win.
 Feel free to tell me all about how you would have known the answer to my Final Jeopardy! question, because that never gets old.)